 We will always start the scan using the abdominal probe on your tummy.
 But if we can’t find the baby, this will not provide the reassurance you are looking for, so we will offer an internal scan.

-An internal scan is obviously a very intimate process, but rest assured that our Sonographer is fully qualified to use the TV probe, and we have all of the correct equipment and infection control measures in place to ensure the safety of you and your baby at all times.
+An internal scan is a very intimate process.
+Rest assured, our Sonographer is fully qualified to use the TV probe, and we have all of the correct equipment and infection control measures in place to ensure the safety of you and your baby at all times.
 You have the right to refuse this scan, and you can stop it at any time.

 If you have any further questions about the internal scan, please contact us.